jtomassoni/family-history/README.md

 TODO
 ----
-*   create app elements for stories and family tree
 *   make sure hover,disable, etc status effects work for all buttons
 *   upload all the content
 *   parse it for stories